Clinical Reference

 2025 ACVAA Small Animal Anesthesia Monitoring Guidelines

-The first revision in over 16 years, the 2025 ACVAA guidelines represent a significant advancement in small animal anesthesia and sedation monitoring.
-Developed by 17 ACVAA diplomates with input from the North American Veterinary Anesthesia Society and the Academy of Veterinary Technicians in Anesthesia and Analgesia, these evidence-based recommendations set new standards for patient safety across all practice settings.
+The first revision in over 16 years, developed by 17 ACVAA diplomates with input from NAVAS and the Academy of Veterinary Technicians in Anesthesia and Analgesia.
+Evidence-based recommendations that set new standards for patient safety across all practice settings.

-The 2025 guidelines include updated recommendations across six core monitoring categories:
+The 2025 guidelines refresh recommendations across six core monitoring categories, setting clearer expectations for every anesthetic and sedation event.

 Circulation